Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Introduction

 \section{Introduction}

-Lattice based cryptography is currently considered as one of the most secure solutions as compared to classical cryptography schemes.
-The discrete logarithm (Elliptic Curve Cryptography), RSA and ECDSA classical schemes are used to secure Internet communications.
+Lattice based cryptography is currently considered as one of the most secure solutions compared to classical cryptography schemes.
+The discrete logarithm (Elliptic Curve Cryptography), RSA and ECDSA classical schemes are used to secure modern Internet communications.
 These asymmetric key crypto-systems are based on the hardness of prime factor and discrete logarithm.
 However, asymmetric key crypto-systems are no longer secure under quantum attacks.
-Even in brute force, Grover's quantum algorithm \cite{grover} reduces the searching space of symmetric key cryptography: Advanced Encryption Scheme (AES) from $O(2^{n})$ to $O(2^{n/2})$, where n is the key size.
-That means AES-256 is as secure as AES-128.
+Even in brute force, Grover's quantum algorithm \cite{grover} reduces the searching space of symmetric key cryptography: Advanced Encryption Scheme (AES) from $O(2^{n})$ to $O(2^{n/2})$, where $n$ is the key size.
+Therefore the security AES-256 is comparable to AES-128 in quantum computer.
 However, no such computationally strong quantum computer has been developed yet.
 IBM and Google have claimed to develop such computationally extensive quantum computers within a few years.
 Post-quantum crypto algorithms generally deal with non-quantum operations but it strongly resists both classical and quantum attacks.
-Mainly there are four post quantum cryptography schemes: Code based cryptography, Lattice based cryptography, Hash based cryptography and Multivariate quadratic cryptography.
+Mainly there are four post quantum cryptography schemes are avialable: (i) Code based cryptography, (ii)Lattice based cryptography, (iii)Hash based cryptography and (iv)Multivariate quadratic cryptography.
 Among all these schemes lattice based cryptography(LBC) is computationally efficient.
-On 2005, O. Regev \cite{regev11} first introduced a lattice based cryptography schemes name as Learning with error (LWE).
+On 2005, O. Regev \cite{regev11} first introduced a lattice based cryptography (LBC) scheme name as Learning With Error (LWE).
 Later LBC becomes more popular for its significant theoretical progress \cite{regev11,micciancio2009}.
 The LBC becomes more suitable for real life applications when it was implemented in software and hardware platform by articles \cite{pop,gottert2012design,poppelmann2014,sinhaKnuth,aysu2013low}.
 On the other hand, post-quantum cryptography finds its application in more advanced schemes such as fully homomorphic encryption, which allows the operations on the encrypted data without revealing any information to the third party.